 A note describes a specific item that can occur in one or more resources while occurrences describe instantiations of a note.

-The standard currently describes 6 types of notes, each of which has a strict schema which describes how data should be stored within the note.
+The standard currently describes 6 types of notes, each of which has a strict schema that describes how data should be stored within the note.
 New note types will be added over time to support a growing number of systems and use cases.

 The attestation note is of particular interest.
 It describes a declaration made by a trusted system known as an Attestation Authority.
-For example an attestation authority may scan an image for secrets (passwords, keys, etc) and then add an attestation stating that “This image has no stored secrets” or a CI system may add an attestation stating that “This image passed the following tests …”.
+For example, an attestation authority may scan an image for secrets (passwords, keys, etc) and then add an attestation stating that “This image has no stored secrets” or a CI system may add an attestation stating that “This image passed the following tests …”.

 Grafeas’ goal is to provide the infrastructure to store and manage metadata about artifacts.
-As part of the project Google has announced Kritis, Greek for “judge”, which will describe a policy engine that uses the data stored in Grafeas to make decisions on whether a service should be run.
+As part of the project, Google has announced Kritis, Greek for “judge”, which will describe a policy engine that uses the data stored in Grafeas to make decisions on whether a service should be run.